Comparison of different Tate conjectures: Tate--Shafarevich and Brauer groups for abelian varieties over function fields

 It remains to show that the natural map

-is surjective.
-To prove this, we will use a pull-back trick (cf. \cite{CTS} or \cite{Yua2}).
-Let $W$ be a smooth projective geometrically connected curve over $K$ contained in $X$ which is a complete intersection of hyperplane sections.
-By Shrinking $\CY$, we might assume that $W$ adimits a smooth projective model $\CW\lra \CY$ where $\CW$ is the Zariski closure of $W$ in $\CX$.
-By shrinking $\CY$, we might assume that the map $\CZ\lra \CX$ chosen before factors through $\CZ\lra \CW$.
-Thus, we get a commutative diagram
+in the second exact sequence of the statement is surjective.
+To prove this, we will use a pull-back trick (cf.\,\cite{ColliotTheleneSkorobogatov_2013} or \cite{Yua2}).
+Let $W$ be a smooth projective geometrically connected curve over $ K$ contained in $X$ which is a complete intersection of hyperplane sections.
+By shrinking $\sY$, we can assume that $W$ admits a smooth projective model $\cW\rightarrow \sY$ where $\cW$ is the Zariski closure of $W$ in $\sX$.
+By further shrinking $\sY$, we can assume that the map $\cZ\rightarrow \sX$ chosen before factors through $\cZ\rightarrow \cW$.
+Thus, we get a commutative diagram with exact rows

 Taking $G_k$ invariants, we get